Geri McClymont holds an MEd and has taught English language learners for over a decade.

-While English language learners generally have the greatest need to expand their vocabulary, many non-English language learners—especially those from low socioeconomic communities—have a limited vocabulary bank, so many of them can greatly benefit from these strategies as well.
+While English learners generally have the greatest need to expand their vocabulary, many non-English language learners also have a limited vocabulary bank, so they can also benefit from these strategies.

 1. Label Everything in Your Classroom

-Different Ways to Communicate the Same Message to Broaden Your Students' Vocabulary:
+Ways to Communicate the Same Message Using Rich Vocabulary

 "I'm confused by what the author is saying."